ktaletsk/notebooks/prototypes/polus-flatfield-comparison-streamlit/README.md

-# Streamlit Image Comparison Dashboard
+# Polus Flat-Field Comparison Dashboard

 ## Dashboard Description
 This dashboard allows users to select a pair of images consisting of a raw and flat field corrected image.
 Images are displayed side by side using the Streamlit Image Comparison component so that they may be compared by adjusting a slider, overall enhancing the ability to visualize differences.